gmail unsubscribeemail managementproductivity

 Step 4: Review sender insights

-• Sort by email count to find biggest offenders
+• Sort by email count to find the biggest offenders

 • See how much storage each sender consumes